Practical Skills - Trauma Free World Skip to main content

 Introduction to Trauma Informed Care for Caregivers

 If you care for children—whether as a parent, grandparent, relative, or professional—this course is for you.
 It will equip you with the tools to navigate the big emotions and challenging behaviors that often accompany trauma.
-By understanding trauma-informed care, you can build stronger, more supportive relationships that have the power to change a child’s life.
-Your role matters, and the difference you make is lasting!

 Learn More